jordwest/prism/docs/JOURNAL.md

 # Tuesday 19 Aug 2025

 Dentist visit today got some interesting feelings going.
 Working on selecting which action to take with a potion.
 Got consuming working, and buttons for throwing and dropping that don't yet do anything.
 Drop should be the easy one, but I guess I might as well do both at the same time since they'll each need commands.

+Throwing is implemented but now I need to add the UI for targetting.
+Also need to think about how to store that mode information in the state - should it be a generic "targetting" mode (probably) that has information about what will happen when targetting is done?
+That seems to make the most sense.

+But now I think I need to go sit for a bit.